LYNCH·LLP

 • How many art units does this examiner cover?

 Yes.
-Allowance rates across the three art units range from 71% to 82%.
-Individual art-unit records provide specific rates within each unit.
+Allowance rates across the examiner's art units range from 71% to 82%.
+Individual art-unit records are detailed separately on this page.

 ◈ RESPONDING TO AN OFFICE ACTION